5 websites to view live satellites!

 In-the-sky.org

-In-the-sky.org is a website that allows you to see satellites observable from your location in real time.
-The website automatically detects your geographic position and displays a sort of radar on which satellites appear above your horizon.
-You can filter satellites by type, magnitude, or elevation.
-By clicking on a satellite, you can see its name, altitude, distance and direction.
-You can also see a world map that shows the position of satellites in real time, as well as a celestial map that shows their position relative to the stars and planets.
+In-the-sky.org is a website that lets you see satellites visible from your location in real time.
+The website automatically detects your geographic position and displays a radar-like view showing the satellites above your horizon.
+You can filter the satellites by type, magnitude, or elevation.
+Clicking on a satellite displays its name, altitude, distance, and direction.
+You can also view a world map showing the satellites' real-time positions, as well as a celestial map showing their positions relative to stars and planets.

 Satmap.space